rahaftech/arm-control/README.md

 # arm-control
-I created the interface basics with html  and modified the colors and fonts with css, then the rule was created with XAMPP and then linked to the page I created using PHP .

-Some notes are written on the same code's pages.
+The control interface was created using HTML, CSS.
+After creating the database using XAMMP, the interface was linked with the database through PHP codes so that the data was sent from range sliders to the database for storage.
+As shown in the attachments.